 To participate, students research a global issue and write a two-three page paper under the supervision of a teacher/mentor (using the downloadable guidelines above).
-Each high school must register their student delegate nominee(s) and submit each student's research paper online in March 16, 2016 (Specific dates to be announced).
+Each high school must register their student delegate nominee(s) and submit each student's research paper online in March 16, 2016.
 Ninth through Twelfth grade students in the 2015/16 school year are eligible to apply.

 Papers will be evaluated by The World Food Prize Board of Reviewers (based on the evaluation rubric above).